Alun Evans' The Golf Majors Book, 2018

 * The popular Hall of Fame Top 100

-* An even further expanded Records section (now a jam-packed 40 pages) to answer any query those at the 19th hole may care to pose about players, their scores, numbers of wins, where they came from, etc; as well as the host golf courses of history, and those delights that await in the future
+* An even further expanded Records section to answer any query those at the 19th hole may care to pose about players, their scores, numbers of wins, where they came from, etc; as well as the host golf courses of history, and those delights that await in the future

 ‘It’s worth every penny to me’, Renton Laidlaw, TV commentator and editor of the R&A Golfer’s Handbook